jorishermans/storagestack/packages/blockstack-provider/readme.md

-### IPFS provider
+# Blockstack provider

-This is the implementation for the ipfs provider, so if you want to save files to ipfs you can do that with this package.
+This is the implementation of blockstack within storage stack.

 ### Provider